Sucha Beskidzka: History

 In the late Middle Ages, the area of Sucha Beskidzka belonged to Duchy of Oświęcim.
 In the early years of the 15th century, Prince Jan III of Oświęcim initiated a program of settlement of the sparsely populated forested areas in the Beskids.
 In 1405, a man named Strzala was allowed to found a settlement, which later took on the name Sucha.
 Most likely, the Strzala family remained owners of the settlement until the late 15th century, when Sucha was transferred into the hands of the Słupski family.
 In 1554, Stanisław Słupski sold the village to an Italian-born goldsmith from Kraków, Gaspare Castiglione, who changed his name to Kasper Suski.
 Castiglione initiated the construction of the Sucha Castle.

-In the early 17th century Sucha belonged to the Komorowski family.
+In the early 17th century, Sucha belonged to the Komorowski family.
 The village remained in private hands until 1939, as the so-called "Sucha State" (panstwo suskie).
 Among its owners were the Wielopolski family, the Branicki family, and the Tarnowski family.
-In the 1610s, Piotr Komorowski funded here a parish church, and vastly expanded the castle of Kasper Suski, turning it into a residence.
+In the 1610s, Piotr Komorowski funded a parish church, and vastly expanded the castle of Kasper Suski, turning it into a residence.
 Furthermore, Sucha was a center of early industry, with glass works, watermill, brewery, and iron works.
-Due to several royal privileges, Sucha emerged as a local trade center; the village prospered under Anna Konstancja Wielopolska, who owned it in 1693 – 1726.
-The area of Sucha was one of centers of the Bar Confederation, and in 1772 (see Partitions of Poland), the village, with the population of 3,000, became part of Austrian province of Galicia.
+Due to several royal privileges, Sucha emerged as a local trade center; the village prospered under Anna Konstancja Wielopolska, who owned it in 1693–1726.
+The area of Sucha was one of centers of the Bar Confederation, and in 1772 (see Partitions of Poland), the village, with a population of 3,000, became part of Austrian-Hungarian province of Galicia.